Watermelon Sugar: Music and lyrics

-"Watermelon Sugar" is a rock, funk-pop, indie pop, song with 1970s and soul elements.
-It is composed in 4/4 time and the key of A minor, with a tempo of 96 beats per minute and a chord progression of Dm7–Am7–C–G. The track has a structure of verse, pre-chorus, chorus, verse, pre-chorus, chorus, post-chorus, bridge, chorus, post-chorus and runs for two minutes and fifty-three seconds.
+"Watermelon Sugar" is a pop rock, funk-pop song with 1970s and soul elements.
+It is composed in 4/4 time and the key of A minor (in the D Dorian mode), with a tempo of 96 beats per minute and a chord progression of Dm7–Am7–C–G. The track has a structure of verse, pre-chorus, chorus, verse, pre-chorus, chorus, post-chorus, bridge, chorus, post-chorus and runs for two minutes and fifty-three seconds.
 Driven by guitars and horns, the song also contains brass lines, summer-inflected sonics and a simple melody, reminiscent of jazz.
 It opens with a strummed guitar intro where electric guitar and drum beats soon join in.
 Trumpets are added in the second chorus, that builds up to the bridge, featuring ecstatic horns and high notes.
 The song closes with a brass-led outro.

-Styles' vocals, which were described as "raspy", span from D3 to A4.
+Styles's vocals, which were described as "raspy", span from D3 to A4.
 The song uses the metaphor of fruit and summer to describe a sexual encounter.
 According to Styles, the song is about the initial euphoria and excitement when one first starts seeing someone.
 Styles has also stated that it is about the female orgasm.
-He uses long notes to get this message across and the last chorus showcases Styles' higher vocal register.
+He uses long notes to get this message across and the last chorus showcases Styles's higher vocal register.
 The song's lyrics use rhetoric and imagery.
 Savannah Walsh of Elle wrote about the song's meaning, asking the question "[is he] hankering for a refreshing summer treat or [is he] talking about cunnilingus," while USA Today's Patrick Ryan interpreted it as "Styles evocatively [recalling] a past fling and its sweet aftertaste."